Current Graduate Students

 Lab Alumni: Former Undergraduate Students

 Rebecca Malcore (BS May 2019, double major Biology and Human Biology).
-She is now in a Ph.D. program at the University of Michigan.
+She is now in the Human Genetics Ph.D. program at the University of Michigan Medical School.

 Rebecca joined the lab Fall 2017.
 She is working on the Phragmites australis soil microbial community study.